bogeeee/restfuncs/readme.md

 See, it uses natural parameters and natual `return` and `throw` flow, instead of dealing with `req` and `res` and Restfuncs will take care about a lot more of your daily, low-level communication aspects.
 That is (features):
 - 🔌 **Automatic [REST interface](#rest-interface)**, that comes without any `@Get`, `@Post`, `@route`, `@param`, ... decorations.
 Say goodbye to them.
-- 🛡️ **Arguments validation from native typescript types**: Like here, you said: name is a string. _More than that it can be declared any complex typescript type_.
-Restfuncs will **validate that automatically** at runtime.  _No need to repeat yourself in any inconvenient declaration language, **no need to learn ZOD**.
-It is achieved by a `(t)tsc` complier plugin that uses the [typescript-rtti](https://typescript-rtti.org/) library._
+- 🛡️ **Automatic arguments validation** from native typescript types: Like here, you said: name is a string. _More than that it can be declared any complex typescript type_.
+Restfuncs will validate that automatically at runtime.  _No need to repeat yourself in any inconvenient declaration language, no need to learn ZOD._ How does it work ?
+As we know, typescript usually erases all types at runtime.
+Therefore, Restfuncs needs a [tsc compiler plugin](https://www.npmjs.com/package/restfuncs-transformer), to add that type information. _It's currently just a wrapper for [typescript-rtti](https://typescript-rtti.org) and all the props go out to these guys ;)._ [See, how to set it up](#setting-up-the-build-the-annoying-stuff-).
 - 🍾 **RPC client** (this is the best part 😄😄😄): Just call your remote methods from the client/browser as if they were lokal like `await myRemoteSession.greet("Axel")`, while enjoying full end2end type safety.
   - 🚀 Uses **engine.io (web-) sockets** (default, but can be switched to plain HTTP as well): The client automatically tries to upgrade to  (web-) sockets for faster round trips, better call batching, better general performance and push features.
 Restfuncs makes the behaviour interoperable with classic http: Changes to session fields (**the session cookie**) are automatically and securely **synchronized** to/from other classic http calls, non-restfuncs-clients and clients in other browser tabs.
 - **🔐 Security first approach**: All protection is in place by default.
 Exceptions, where you need to take action, are hinted explicitly in the docs, or by friendly error messages on unclear configuration.
 [Friendly hint here, for, when using client certificates or doing manual http fetches in the browser](#csrf-protection).